HSIS007/Red-Team-And-Adversary-Tactics/README.md

 # Softwares & Tools to Use for Adversary Emulation

-# Useful Documents & Writeup
+# Useful Documents, Writeups & Cheatsheets

+- [CheatSheets](https://github.com/HarmJ0y/CheatSheets) : Cheat sheets for various projects (PowerView, PowerUp, Empire, and PowerSploit).
+Also a sheet for a commercial toolset (Beacon/Cobalt Strike).

 # Videos to Refer